 - Training sessions should only be 5 to 10 minutes as many dogs have short attention spans.
 They should be repeated regularly and performed in an area free from distractions.

-- Food is used as motivation and reward.
+- Food can be used as motivation and reward.
 This food should be in small pieces, be highly palatable, and be a special treat the dogs really enjoys and only receives at training sessions.
-Small pieces of meat treats or liver treats are ideal.

 - Train in an area free from distractions.
 Your dog needs to focus on you only.

 - Training should be enjoyable for all so praise and reward desired behaviour, ignore negative behaviour.
 Punishing your dog will probably teach him to be afraid of you.